6 Sanibel Island Beaches Where Stress Melts Away and Kids Play

 Lighthouse Beach Park

-This 32-acre park houses a lighthouse that dates to 1884.
-Lighthouse Beach Park offers plenty of space to spread out and ranks as a top spot for walking and shelling in Sanibel Island.
+This 32-acre park houses a lighthouse that dates to 1884 and some of the best Sanibel Island beaches.
+Lighthouse Beach Park offers plenty of space to spread out and walk and look for shells in Sanibel Island.
 Other activities include picnicking, pier fishing, sailing and windsurfing.
 Visitors are also welcome to swim, however exercise caution with currents.
 While enjoying the beach, watch out for dolphins that can be seen from the shore.

 Info: Lighthouse Beach Park also has restrooms and showers, and welcomes pets.
 Parking is limited and costs around $5 per hour.
-Due to its age, lighthouse tours are not permitted, but remember to take lots of photos.
+Due to its age, lighthouse tours are not permitted, but feel free to take photos.

 Blind Pass and Turner Beaches

 Turner Beach provides another small beach area.
-Visitors will find plenty of shells and places to sit and enjoy the view.
-Turner Beach also ranks as a top spot for sunsets in Sanibel Island and has restrooms and fishing options.
+Visitors find plenty of shells and places to enjoy the view.
+Additionally, Turner Beach ranks as a top spot for sunsets in Sanibel Island and has restrooms and fishing options.

-Info: Both beaches have limited parking, so arrive early for a spot.
+Info: Both beaches have limited parking, so arrive early.
 Plan to pay $5 per hour.
-After a day at the beach, just cross the bridge and share dinner with the family.
+After a day at the beach, cross the bridge and share dinner with the family.

 Families with small children should play at Tarpon Beach, which has small waves and shallow water.
-Visitors will also find shelling opportunities and can swim and windsurf.
-This top among Sanibel Island beaches also features a sandy shore for long walks and places to watch the waves and sunset.
+Visitors also have shelling opportunities and can swim and windsurf.
+This top among Sanibel Island beaches also features a sandy shore for long walks and places to watch the sunset.
 In addition, find restrooms and outdoor showers.